TROY (TROY) Price Reaches $0.0064 on Top Exchanges

-TROY (CURRENCY:TROY) traded up 0.6% against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on January 23rd.
-TROY has a market cap of $56.64 million and approximately $4.00 million worth of TROY was traded on exchanges in the last day.
-In the last seven days, TROY has traded down 35.5% against the U.S. dollar.
-One TROY coin can now be purchased for $0.0064 or 0.00000018 BTC on popular cryptocurrency exchanges.
+TROY (CURRENCY:TROY) traded up 3.7% against the dollar during the 1 day period ending at 13:00 PM E.T. on January 29th.
+TROY has a market cap of $56.84 million and approximately $4.24 million worth of TROY was traded on exchanges in the last 24 hours.
+Over the last week, TROY has traded 7.9% higher against the dollar.
+One TROY coin can now be bought for about $0.0064 or 0.00000017 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.